MrThiemann/lovelace-ios/README.md

 - [SmartHomeYourSelf Homepage](https://smarthomeyourself.de/)
 - [SmartHomeYourSelf Discord](https://discord.gg/zhdmdhU)

-If you like it, I would be happy if you buy me a coffee: https://www.buymeacoffee.com/thiemannk
+If you like it, I would be happy if you [buy me a coffee](https://www.buymeacoffee.com/thiemannk)

 ## 16-04-2022 - First Preview from dashboard-files and Screenshots